GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ---

-## Data-Oriented Design
+## Object-Oriented Design vs Data-Oriented Design

-Components are kept small and structured around access patterns (fields are added to components with system usage in mind); Data-oriented design improves performance in ECS systems by minimizing cache misses.
+In DoD, components are kept small and structured around access patterns (fields are added to components with system usage in mind) to minimize cache misses.
+Here is how a player-statistics component would be designed in both OOP and DoD:

-### Object-Oriented Design (counter-example; bad for cache hits)
+### Object-Oriented Design (counter-example: worse for cache hits)
 ![OOP](./readmeimages/OOPstats.png)

-### Data-Oriented Design (what is used; good for cache hits)
+### Data-Oriented Design (what is used: better for cache hits)
 ![DOD](./readmeimages/DODstats.png)

 ---